Filpill/blog-web/content/profile.md

 > ***Continually build a repository of information to serve as a reference guide for myself and other people in a variety of domains.***

-The true value of knowledge is only unlocked when you are interested and deeply engaged in the subject matter.
+The true value of knowledge is only unlocked when you are deeply interested in the subject matter and are able to conjure solutions to real world problems.

-It's not something you can absorb in 10 minute skim read on a random article you googled.
-Very often, you will have to go deeper into a subject (than initially intended), do some experimentation and revisit ideas multiple times before a solid understanding emerges.
+You cannot read random internet articles and then suddenly proclaim *"I have learned the thing!"*.
+It completely dismisses all the stumbling blocks people typically encounter in the learning process.
+Be real with yourself.
+Do not delude yourself into believing passive learning is effective.

+***If you are not struggling, you are probably doing it wrong...***

+My articles are written to provoke thoughts of how you can use technology in the real world.
+Experiment with your new found knowledge and apply it in different ways.
+Revisit those concepts several times before a solid understanding emerges.

 I place great value of **writing it down your learning process** as it helps **reinforce and consolidate your new found ideas**.
 You will be a more grounded thinker and it helps connect previously isolated concepts in order to build bigger and greater things.